 We are so honoured when researchers use our programs to advance knowledge about children in this country!
 The purpose of Majidullah Shaikh and Tanya Forneris’ study was to explore youth leaders' involvement and influence on younger program participants in a physical-activity-based positive youth development program.
-The program they choose to use was the Running & Reading Club Junior Coach program.
+The program they choose to use was the Start2Finish Junior Coach program within the Running & Reading Clubs.

-The case study was conducted where 16 youth leaders and 15 program participants from four clubs.
+The case study was conducted where 16 youth leaders and 15 program participants from four of our Running & Reading Clubs.
 They participated in one-on-one semi-structured interviews regarding their program experiences.
-From the analysis five themes were idenitified:
+From the analysis five themes were identified:

 A learning and building skills